caseymorrisus/react-api-cache/README.md

 # react-api-cache

-React component library to help cache API data, resulting in increased performance and saved mobile data.
+React component library to help cache API data, resulting in increased performance and decreased mobile data usage.
 Save trips to the server if unnecessary.